ElvisWang2010/WROFE-2025/README.md

 self.stat_pub = self.create_publisher(String, '/state', 10)
 ```

+#### Camera logic

-The camera logic is largely the same with the addition of the central roi and colour detecting hsv ranges
+The camera logic is largely the same with the addition of the central ROI and colour detecting hsv ranges
 ```
 self.left_roi = (0, 220, 180, 150)  # x, y, w, h
 self.right_roi = (460, 220, 180, 150)